Home

 Specialized drilling systems and techniques designed to overcome the unique challenges of accessing geothermal reservoirs, including extreme temperatures (up to 175°C, or higher with mud chillers), abrasive hard rock formations, and corrosive downhole environments.
 Geothermal drilling technology must deliver reliable performance in conditions that would destroy conventional oil and gas equipment while maintaining the economics necessary for renewable energy development.

 Modern innovations in geothermal drilling focus on increasing rate of penetration in hard formations, extending equipment operational life in extreme conditions, and reducing the cost per meter drilled—the key economic driver for enhanced geothermal systems (EGS) viability.
-Technologies like autonomous downhole control systems improve drilling efficiency in geothermal applications, directly reducing well costs and improving project economics.
-As geothermal energy deployment accelerates globally, drilling technology advancement is critical to making deep geothermal resources economically competitive with other renewable energy sources.
+NexTitan provides autonomous downhole control optimized for geothermal applications, improving drilling efficiency and directly reducing well costs.
+As geothermal energy deployment accelerates globally, drilling technology advancement is critical to making deep geothermal resources economically competitive.